Fall brings flurry of festivals, new attractions to Missouri

 - Carthage has been celebrating fall's colorful maple trees for more than 50 years.
 The Maple Leaf Festival runs throughout the month of October, but the event's biggest day, Oct.
 19, will feature a parade, marching band festival, arts and crafts, carnival, car show, tractor show and live entertainment.

-- One of the largest new attractions opening in Missouri this year will transform the 125-year-old St. Louis Union Station.
-First up, the St. Louis Wheel – a 200-foot observation wheel with 42 fully enclosed, climate-controlled gondolas, set to open in October.
+- One of the largest new attractions opening in Missouri this year will transform the 125-year-old St. Louis Union Station into a new entertainment destination.
+First up, the St. Louis Wheel – a 200-foot observation wheel with 42 fully enclosed, climate-controlled gondolas, is set to open in October.
 The 1.3 million gallon St. Louis Aquarium at Union Station will make its debut later this year.
 Other attractions opening soon at Union Station include a classic carousel, ropes course, mini golf and new restaurants.

 - Silver Dollar City is revamping and expanding its popular fall festival this year.
 Craft Days and Pumpkin Nights, Sept.
 25-Oct.
 26, will showcase the talent of hundreds of artisans demonstrating their craft plus thousands of pumpkins, giant scarecrows and other fall-themed, family-friendly attractions.
 The pumpkins will light up the Branson theme park during extended evening hours.